ta-data-bcn/lab-reading-about-statistic-concepts/README.md

 ### Challenge 1: What is the difference between expected value and mean?
 You know both concepts but, is there a difference?
 Are they synonims?
 Start investigating.

+**The mean is the sum of all values from an experiment divided by the total number of element that form the set**

+**The expected value is the probability-weighted value.
+It is the product of each single value for the different event of experiment multiplied by the probability that occurs each single event.**

+**When the there is equitative probability between all events (die roll), mean and value expected coincide.**

 As a good reference (once you have looked for some information) you have   [this](http://expected.news/value2) article.

 ### Challenge 2: What is the "problem" in science with p-values?